Redesign of the national and international editions of contemporary art magazine, Flash Art.

 Ph. © Nicola-Matteo Munari

-The draft copy that have been produced is characterised by the dynamic composition of the pages, that seem to be animated by overlapping texts and images.
+The prototype magazine that has been produced is characterised by the dynamic composition of the pages, that seem to be animated by overlapping texts and images.

 This solution suggests the presence of multiple visual levels, each one characterised by its own rhythm and movement.

-In this way, text blocks and images seem to slowly slide on the pages, evoking a perception of typography which is closer to that of the screen than that of paper.
+In this way, text blocks and images seem to slowly slide on the pages, evoking a perception of typography which is closer to that of the video screen than that of printed paper.

-Covers have been entirely redesigned by carefully calibrating each detail and keeping only the essential elements in order to enhance images.
+The covers have been entirely redesigned by carefully calibrating each detail and by keeping only the essential elements in order to enhance images.

-Standard covers are characterised by the image framed within a square — the iconic solution that is typical to Flash Art and that here becomes an exact square —, while special covers feature a full-page image with stronger visual impact.
+Standard covers are characterised by the image framed within a square—the iconic solution that is typical to Flash Art and that here becomes an exact square—while special covers, featuring a full-page image with stronger visual impact, have also been conceived.

 Typography